Everlasting Kingdom: Unraveling the Bible’s Secrets

 Moses explained that:

-Numbers 16:30-35 But if Yehovah makes a new thing [a new kind of death!], and the ground opens its mouth, and swallows them, with all of their things, and they go down alive into the grave [Sheol], then you’ll understand that these men have despised Yehovah.
-31 As he finished saying all this, the ground beneath them split apart, 32 and the earth opened its mouth, and swallowed them, their families, and all of the men who had sided with Korah, and everything they owned.
-33 So they, and everyone with them, went down alive into Sheol.
+31 As he finished saying all this, the earth beneath them split apart 32 and the earth opened its mouth and swallowed them, their families and all of the people who had sided with Korah, and everything they owned.
+33 So they, and everything they owned went down alive into sheol.
 The earth closed in on them, and they perished from among the assembly.
 34 Everyone in Israel around them ran away when they heard their shouts, because they thought that the earth might swallow them too!
-35 Fire came from Yehovah, and devoured all two hundred fifty men who were offering incense.
+35 Fire came from Yehovah and burned up all two hundred fifty men who were offering incense.

 Yehovah didn’t wait to throw these “wicked men” into a fiery pit.
 There is no reason at all to believe that these men needed to know anything about the 'special' spirit before they could be condemned in order to have a fair chance.
 Yehovah used “these men who sinned against their own souls” as an example.
 They had greatly provoked Yehovah and they were culled!
 Had the rest of Israel also been “wicked” then they too would have died.
 Most of the congregation was not wicked, but many were indifferent—skating on thin ice!
 But Yehovah isn’t finished with the House of Israel.